JGuillaumin/style-transfer-workshop/data/README.md

 cd data/WikiArt/

-# to download a subset of wikiart ?
+# to download a subset of wikiart : 12761 images from 29 styles
 # see in download_featured.sh the list of styles
 bash download_featured.sh

-# to download much more images ...
+# to download much more images : xxxxxx images from 29 styles
 bash download.sh
 ```